When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Choose whether you want to have your system standing vertically or laying on its side: either is fine.
 Right out of the box, all you need to do is plug in the power cord and connect the other end to a wall outlet, and then connect the HDMI cable from the console to your TV.

 You’ll want to plug the Xbox Series X/S into the most advanced HDMI port you have on your TV – ideally an HDMI 2.1 port, if you have one, to enable 4K resolution at up to 120 frames per second on supported TVs.
-Not every set will have that, however, and you can still play your new Xbox without every possible bell and whistle equipped.
+Not every set will have that, however, and you can still play your Xbox without every possible bell and whistle equipped.
 But you definitely want the best picture you can get.

 Insert the batteries into the controller and then you can begin digital setup.
-With the new Xbox consoles, Microsoft has enabled the use of the official Xbox smartphone app on iOS or Android to speed up the process of inputting logins and passwords, although you can continue right on your TV using the controller if you please.
+With the latest Xbox consoles, Microsoft has enabled the use of the official Xbox smartphone app on iOS or Android to speed up the process of inputting logins and passwords, although you can continue right on your TV using the controller if you please.
 You’ll need a Microsoft account to set things up, but a basic account is free: you don’t have to subscribe to the paid Xbox Live Gold or Xbox Game Pass memberships, either now or later.
 They are purely optional.

 One option worth mulling over is the choice between instant-on and energy-saving modes.
 With the former, your Xbox Series X/S is always on standby and will wake within seconds of pressing the power button.
 However, it’s steadily sipping a bit of energy when not in use.
 Otherwise, energy-saving mode fully powers down the console when shut off, but takes much longer to spring back to life when you return.
 It’s your call.